South Carolina US House district ruled racial gerrymander

 Friday’s ruling said the coastal 1st District running from Charleston to Hilton Head Island was drawn to remove Black voters and make it a safer seat for Republicans.

+The judges requested state lawmakers pass new U.S. House maps by the end of March.
+They said no elections can take place in the 1st District until it is redrawn.
+It wasn’t known if South Carolina officials would appeal the ruling.

-Rep. Nancy Mace currently represents the district.
+Rep. Nancy Mace currently represents the 1st District.
 She beat Joe Cunningham in 2020 after Cunningham became the first Democrat to flip a U.S. House seat in South Carolina in 30 years.

 Mace won by just over 1 percentage point in 2020, but after the district was redrawn, won by 14 percentage points in November.